 Founded in 1967, Lingnan University is the only liberal arts university in Hong Kong.
 It's location in Hong Kong (a transportation, communications, business and cultural hub for China and the Asia-Pacific region) and the geo-political significance of Hong Kong and it's recent transition from being a British Colony to a Special Administrative Region of China makes it an intriguing location for students.
 There are approximately 2,600 students who attend Lingnan, many of whom live on campus.
 There is a strong culture of service learning at Lingnan and there are many active student clubs and organizations (including an international buddy club) as well.

 The coursework at Lingnan is primarily taught in English, making Lingnan a great program for many majors.
 Courses available at Lingnan include, but are not limited to: Chinese, Contemporary English Studies, Cultural Studies, History, Philosophy, Visual Studies, and Social Sciences.
 Chinese, language, and translation courses are taught in Chinese and require Chinese language abilities.
 For more information on areas of study at Lingnan please click here.
-For the most updated information about courses being offered this semester please click here.

 Service learning opportunities are available in many of the academic departments at Lingnan University.
 For further information about service learning at Lingnan please visit the Office of Service Learning's website